ospalh/anki-addons/pages/Fix negative review times.md

 review times, either in AnkiDroid or in the statistics window of the desktop client, go there for information.

-This add-on simly applies the
+This add-on simply applies the steps
-steps
 [described in the thread](http://code.google.com/p/ankidroid/issues/detail?id=1449#c23).